Skip to main content

 School curriculum

-Bali schools offer a diverse range of curricula, incorporating combinations like the National Indonesian curriculum along with others such as the British Cambridge System, International Baccalaureate (IB), Australian, Montessori, The Green School Way, Steiner, Finnish, and Reggio-Emilia Inspired Nature-Based systems.
+Bali schools offer a diverse range of curricula, incorporating combinations like the National Indonesian curriculum along with others such as the British Cambridge System, International Baccalaureate (IB), Australian, Montessori, The Green School Way, Steiner/Waldorf, Finnish, Reggio-Emilia and Nature-Based systems.

 Some schools offer a blend of the National Indonesian curriculum along with another international curriculum like the British.